Individualized Care for You and Your Baby

 Water birth pool and the supplies and equipment to use it.
 This is a La Bassine pool.

 Miscellaneous supplies, herbs, and my experience and knowledge!

-I provide your birth kit- these are the supplies that are used only for your birth.
+I provide your birth kit- these are the birth specific supplies that are used only for your birth.